razvanstanga/varnish-caching-wordpress-plugin/varnish-conf/README.rst

 and attempt to automatically pick the best method based on the URL if you don't use an X-Purge-Method header.
 See the comments in `lib/purge.vcl` for details.
+You can also use the X-VC-Purge-Key method.
+Generate a MD5/SHA-256 hash and fill it on line if (req.http.X-VC-Purge-Key == "hash-to-be-filled-in") {
+in lib/purge.vcl.
+Then use the same hash in Varnish Caching WP admin.

 Static File Caching